cnabio/cnab-spec/104-claims.md

 ## Injecting Claim Data into an Invocation Image

-Complaint CNAB implementations _must_ conform to this section.
+Complaint CNAB implementations MUST conform to this section.

 The claim is produced outside of the CNAB package.
 The following claim data is injected into the invocation container at runtime: